A tasty spin on your typical burrito, this Mac Burrito is topped with a homemade red sauce and stuffed with all kinds of awesome!

-With the help of my friend Trevor (cutting up and sorting out my Mise en Place), I made a delicious fork and knife-style wet burrito covered in a homemade, spicy enchilada sauce. ¡Muy bueno!
+With the help of my friend Trevor (sorting out my mise en place), I made a delicious fork and knife-style wet burrito covered in a homemade, spicy enchilada sauce. ¡Muy bueno!

-I may have taken a short cut on the cheese sauce and used my favorite variety of Teese, their Nacho Teese sauce, since the rest of the burrito requires a little more time than your average mac ‘n’ cheese.
+I may have taken a short cut on the cheese sauce and used my favorite variety of Teese, their Nacho Teese sauce.
+Because the rest of the burrito requires a little more time than your average mac ‘n’ cheese.
 But, I assure you, it is SO worth it.
 Especially the red sauce, which is my first try at it, and deemed very successful. (the Teese Nacho Sauce has since been discontinued, so make 10 ounces of your fave vegan sauce!)

 Also, I’d like to apologize, as I meant for you to have this recipe yesterday.
 When I went to Corey’s house to work on it, I forgot my recipe notebook at home.
 Doh!
 Better late than never, no?

 Use up the last of those plump Summer tomatoes (because unlike other people, I know that it’s still Summer), and add a little flair to your burrito night at home.
-Another option for this recipe would be to omit the tortilla altogether (BLASPHEMY!) and drizzle the red sauce straight onto your mac ‘n’ cheese.
+Another option for this recipe would be to omit the tortilla altogether.
+(BLASPHEMY!)
+But, instead, drizzle the red sauce straight onto your mac ‘n’ cheese.
 Mmm…

 Two Years Ago: Mint Marble Ice Cream